barbara42/Dar_One/docs/src/case_studies.md

 ## Output

-The final output will be in a netcdf file in the directory path/to/file.
+The final output will be in the `ecco_gud_DATE` folder in the directory `/dar_one_docker/darwin3/verification/dar_one_config/run/n_30x30/run/`.
 In order to copy it back over to your local machine, you will need to open a terminal on your machine (NOT within the docker container) and use the `docker cp` command (`docker cp container-id:/path/filename.txt ~/Desktop/filename.txt`).
 You can get the container id from the docker command prompt (root@container-id:/dar_one_docker).

+There is a 3d file created for each year we ran.
+We are mainly interested in the last 3d file, i.e. the 5th year (3d.0000014400.t001.nc).
+Here is an example of the full docker copy command.
 ```
-docker cp container-id:/path/filename.txt ~/Desktop/filename.txt
+docker cp 631c2b348d93:/dar_one_docker/darwin3/verification/dar_one_config/run/n_30x30/run/ecco_gud_20230602_0001/3d.0000014400.t001.nc ~/Desktop
 ```
 Now you have a netcdf file on your local machine to explore however you prefer!
-In depth descriptions of all the output files can be found in [Darwin Background](@ref).
+In depth descriptions of all the output files can be found in [Darwin Background](https://barbara42.github.io/Dar_One/build/darwin_background/).